sooraj-gupta/badgerwatcher/README.md

 ## Features

 - 🔍 Search for UW-Madison courses
-- 👀 Track multiple courses simultaneously
+- 👀 Track multiple courses simultaneouslyg
 - 🔔 Real-time notifications when course status changes
 - 📱 SMS/iMessage notifications (when running on macOS only)
 - 📊 Historical grade distributions for courses